MicrosoftDocs/visualstudio-docs/mac/asp-net-core.md

 ## Troubleshooting

-If you need to install .NET Core manually on Mac OS 10.12 (Sierra) and higher, do the following:
+If you need to install .NET Core manually on macOS 10.12 (Sierra) and higher, do the following:

 1. Before you start installing .NET Core, ensure that you have updated all OS updates to the latest stable version.
 You can check this by going to the App Store application, and selecting the Updates tab.